Need to Know About: Chemical Peels

 A chemical peel is a treatment for many types of skin conditions, such as acne, dry skin, hyperpigmentation, melasma, scarring, and wrinkles.

-How a chemical peel works is that it wounds your face in a controlled manner.
+How a chemical peel works: it wounds your face in a controlled manner.
 This is in order to generate new skin.
 The old skin then peels away and the new skin underneath is younger-looking, with fewer wrinkles and discolorations.

 While the process sounds painful, the treatment is very popular because of the tried-and-true results.
 It is also less involved than laser skin resurfacing.